 Ultrasounds and X-Rays

-To fully understand the extent of your pet's condition, we may recommend x-ray and ultrasound tests for closer analysis.
+We may recommend x-ray and ultrasound tests to fully understand your pet's condition.
 We use ultrasound waves to create real-time images of the animal's body part, showing tissues and organs in detail.
 We also use x-rays to check for bone or other internal injuries.
-Both X-rays and ultrasound tests are noninvasive and safe methods for checking your pet's health.
+Both x-rays and ultrasound tests are noninvasive and safe methods for checking your pet's health.

-When a pet swallows a dangerous object like a fish hook, battery, rock or just about anything you can think of, surgical removal is often necessary.
+When a pet swallows a dangerous object like a fish hook, battery, rock, or just about anything you can think of, surgical removal is often necessary.
 However, some objects can be removed via endoscopy which will allow for a faster recovery time with no surgery to recover from.
 Endoscopy is also helpful when removing objects from hard to reach places such as the esophagus.
-If your pet has swallowed something that they shouldn't give us a call to discuss if Endoscopy may be the best tool for the job.

 Eyes are sensitive organs and require specialized tests.
 We utilize fluorescein stain to check eyes for corneal abrasions, lacerations or scratches.
-The Schemer Tear Test is a test designed to test tear productions and identify conditions that lead to red, irritated eyes from a lack of tear production.
-Checking intraocular pressure of the eyes themselves helps us to rule out glaucoma - a serious increase in internal eye pressure that leads to blindness.
+The Schemer Tear Test checks tear production and identifies conditions that lead to red, irritated eyes from a lack of tear production.
+Checking intraocular pressure of the eyes helps rule out glaucoma - a serious increase in internal eye pressure that leads to blindness.

-Once we determine what diagnostic tests are appropriate for your pet we will provide you with an estimate of the costs for those tests.
-You make the final decision as to what recommended diagnostics will be performed on your pet.
+Once we determine the diagnostic tests your pet needs, we will provide an estimate of the costs.
+You make the final decision as to which diagnostics will be performed on your pet.